Select Page

 Legacy: Shaping the Cold War

-The Berlin Blockade and Airlift had a profound impact on the course of the Cold War.
-It solidified the division between East and West and prompted the establishment of two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+Conclusively, it can be argued that the Berlin Blockade and Airlift played a significant role in shaping the future of the Cold War.
+It solidified the division between East and West and prompted the establishment of two separate German states: two Germanies; the Federal Republic of Germany: often referred to as West Germany; and the German Democratic Republic: often referred to as East Germany.

 Conclusion